danielsaidi/Sheeeeeeeeet/README.md

 ## <a name="about"></a>About Sheeeeeeeeet

 Sheeeeeeeeet is a Swift library for creating custom action sheets.
-It comes with many built-in components and can be extended with your own custom components.
+It comes with many built-in components and can be extended with custom ones.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

-Sheeeeeeeeet's action sheets can be styled to look like a `UIAlertController` or a lot different.
-You can also customize how they are presented and dismissed.
+A Sheeeeeeeeet action sheet can be styled to look just like a `UIAlertController` or completely different.
+You can also customize how it's presented and dismissed.

 ## <a name="installation"></a>Installation

+### <a name="spm"></a>Swift Package Manager

+In Xcode 11 and later, the easiest way to add Sheeeeeeeeet to your project is to use Swif Package Manager.

 ### <a name="cocoapods"></a>CocoaPods